NazakatUmrani/Number-System-Converter-with-Big-Numbers-Handling/README.md

-I am working on a Number system converter, for now it will not be GUI app, and this app is coded in c++, I hope I will convert it in GUI, At this moment it is working but it will convert Decimal to Binary Numbers only, I am coding to add all conversions in it.
-It contains some functions which can divide large numbers, so now you can convert any number, this program does not have any limits, convert as large number as you can.
+This is a C++-written number system converter; it does not currently have a graphical user interface (GUI).
+It is now functioning, but it simply converts decimal to binary values.
+I intend to turn it to a GUI programme shortly.
+I'm building code to support all conversions, and it includes various operations that divide huge numbers.
+You can convert any number; there are no restrictions with this tool.
+Convert as many big numbers as you can.